scds/building-feminist-data/part-1.md

 ### Examples to Consider
 1. Facebook’s chatbot, Blender, was training on Reddit data.
 The bot learned abusive language and was vulgar and offensive (Hunt 2016).
 2. Microsoft’s AI chatbot, Tay, was trained on conversations from Twitter.
-It was pulled from the market after 24 hours for tweeting racist comments.
-(BBC 2020).
+It was pulled from the market after 24 hours for tweeting racist comments (BBC 2020).

 *Once finished, please continue on to [the next part](part-2).*